Signatures of Ultralight Bosons in Compact Binary Inspiral and Outspiral: Binary Evolution

 \subsection{Early Inspiral}

 For the companion to inspiral, the combined dissipation power from binary GW emission and the DF should overwhelm the negative power of cloud mass depletion, which is the case for a sufficiently small orbit radius or cloud mass.
-Typically the DF power (although weakened by $P_{DC}$) strongly dominate over $P_{GW}$ for small radius with $x>1$ if the cloud mass is not extremely small, which could lead to a considerable amount of GW dephasing and a shorter merger time.
-The situation at larger radius is however state-dependent (see Fig.~\ref{power_example} for examples of $P(x)$), among the six states we considered, for scalar 211, 322 and vector 2122 states there is an intermediate $P_{GW}$-domination spanning a broad range of radius (during which the DF is negligible), followed by a transition to $P_{DC}$-domination at even larger radius, while for the other states of vector and tensor atom (having much larger depletion rates) the region of $P_{GW}$-domination is negligible.
-Also, the power ratio (for $q\ll 1$):
+Typically the DF power could strongly dominate over $P_{GW}$ for small radius with $x>1$, which might lead to a considerable amount of GW dephasing and a shorter merger time.
+The situation at larger radius depends on the state and the cloud mass; e.g., among the six states depicted in Fig.~\ref{power_example}, for scalar 211, 322 and vector 2122 states there is an intermediate $P_{GW}$ domination spanning a broad range of radius, followed by a transition to $P_{DC}$ domination at even larger radius.
+While for the other states of vector and tensor atom the region of $P_{GW}$ domination is negligible (for smaller cloud mass, it is broadened).
+As shown by the power ratios for $q\ll 1$: